comworkio/comwork-cloud-wiki/tutorials/cli/public.md

 ## or
 --code
 ```
-* Instead of entering the optional flags behind each other you can enter your data with the interactive mode by adding `-i` or `--interactive`.
+* Instead of entering the optional flags behind each other you can enter your data with the interactive mode by adding `-i` or `--interactive` flag.

 ### Update